prometheus-operator/runbooks/content/runbooks/kubernetes/KubeClientCertificateExpiration.md

 ## Impact

 Client will not be able to interact with the cluster.
-Sor in cluster services this may degrade or make service unavailable.
+In cluster services communicating with Kubernetes API may degrade or become unavailable.

 ## Diagnosis